pulse2percept/pulse2percept/doc/topics/models.rst

 .. versionadded:: 0.11.0

-A scene's source, pixel grid and sampling are rectangular. ``aperture='circle'`` renders an eye-centered disc of radius ``min(fov) / 2`` instead, blacking out the corners around it and changing the rendered scene only:
+A scene's source, pixel grid and sampling are rectangular. ``fov`` gives the rendered field its outer dimensions ``(width, height)``, and ``aperture`` gives it its shape: the default ``'rectangle'`` uses the whole frame, while ``'ellipse'`` inscribes an ellipse in those dimensions and blacks out the corners around it:

 .. code-block:: python

-    scene = p2p.vision.Scene(image, fov=40 * dva, aperture='circle')
+    disc = p2p.vision.Scene(image, fov=40 * dva, aperture='ellipse')
+    wide = p2p.vision.Scene(image, fov=(60, 40) * dva, aperture='ellipse')

-Like the scotoma and the eccentricity rings, the disc is eye-centered, so gaze moves it through the scene.
+A square ``fov`` therefore renders as a disc, and a 60 x 40 one as an ellipse reaching 30 degrees sideways and 20 degrees up.
+Like the scotoma and the eccentricity rings, it is eye-centered, so gaze moves it through the scene.
+It changes the rendered scene only.

 Both eyes
 ~~~~~~~~~